 UK based applicants

-An excellent opportunity for an experienced Consultant Stroke Medicine to join a Trust that have a national and international reputation for many of their specialist services - including stroke, renal, neurosciences, cancer services and trauma.
-The Trust also has a Mindful Employer Status and is committed to the Charter For Employers Who Are Positive About Mental Health.
-The post is suitable for overseas Stroke Medicine Specialists including candidates who are pursuing CESR.
-Specialists in Stroke Medicine, holding a specialist certification would be suitable for this post, based on experience entering at either Specialty Doctor or Consultant grade.
+An excellent NHS job opportunity for an experienced Consultant or Specialist in Stroke Medicine to join one of the largest teaching Trusts in the UK.
+Not only is the trust rated \"Good\" overall by the CQC, this Trust is also boasting some of the most modern facilities in Europe, renowned for being at the forefront of research and innovation as part of its blossoming reputation as a national and international leader in healthcare.
+The post is suitable for overseas Stroke Medicine Consultant, including candidates who are pursuing CESR.
+Specialists in Stroke Medicine, holding a specialist certification would be suitable for this post, based on experience entering at either Specialty Doctor, Specialist Grade (Associate Specialist) or Consultant grade.

 WHAT IS THE DEPARTMENT & TEAM LIKE?